morrislaptop/laravel-boot-maker/README.md

 It's recommended to get the tests passing using the full `TestCase` first, and then drop down to `PartialTestCase` and select only the Laravel features you need.

+> This approach ensures you're only using the Laravel features
+> you think are using, which might be useful if trying to
+> decouple from the framework bit.

 ```php
 <?php